Special Moment Frame – Drift Check

 Case 2: Connection Moment vs. Rotation

-The adjacent table lists the various selections available within the Strong Frame Selector for considerations of drift for seismic and wind design.
+The Simpson Strong-Tie Strong Frame selector is a software tool developed to assist designers to size moment frames for their projects.
+The adjacent table lists the various selections available within the Strong Frame selector for considerations of drift for seismic and wind design.
 These are provided from least restrictive to more restrictive as you move down the table.
 The appropriate drift selection may depend on building code and/or material requirements such as Structure Type, Risk Category, Finish Materials or various other considerations in order to accommodate the story drift.
 For other drift/deflection requirements not listed here, contact Simpson Strong-Tie to assist with providing a tailored design to meet your specific requirements.